Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 * I confirmed that the page works in different browsers: Safari and Chrome, by opeing the page within each of these.
 * I ensured that all links within the page function appropriately and that all external links open in a new browser.
-* I ensured that the wedsite is responsive and that it works on various screen sizes, using devtools and subsequently creating media queries.
+* I ensured that the wedsite is responsive and that it works on various screen sizes, using devtools and my own different devices.
 * I made sure that all elements are readable and easy to understand by choosing contrasting colours.
-* I have confirmend that the form works, required fields that must be populated and email section only accpets an email address, and the submit button works.
+* I have confirmend that the form works, required fields that must be populated and email section only accpets an email address, and the submit button works, by filling out the form myself.

 # Bugs